Vanilla-OS/handbook/_posts/2022-11-11-contributing.md

 published: true
 ---

 - Thank you for your interest in our project.
-This guide will help you with writing and translating articles.
+This guide will help you with writing articles.
 - The [**Handbook**](https://github.com/Vanilla-OS/handbook) uses Jekyll, GitHub pages for generating the website.
 - Handbook progress with a to-do list is present at our [GitHub Project](https://github.com/orgs/Vanilla-OS/projects/2).